 You may submit uncompleted work however SFW will judge the short film based solely on the version submitted.

 Yes.
 Films can have already been entered into other film festivals.
 SFW does not require it to be a premiere.

 When you enter through the FilmFreeway website, all the information we require should be provided when you submit.
 If your film makes the official shortlist for selection, we may contact you for additional information.

 FilmFreeway Gold Members get a 30% discount on the above fees.

 Sorry!
 Unfortunately we’re unable to extend the deadline any further.
 SFW: Shorts will be open for submissions again next year.

-Southampton Film Week aims to inform all entrants whether they’ve been shortlisted by Friday 28th October 2022.
+Southampton Film Week aims to inform all entrants whether they’ve been shortlisted by date TBC.